Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Inpatient Feeding Program Overview

-The inpatient treatment offered by the CHOC Multidisciplinary Feeding Program is intended for children who have struggled with feeding issues and have not been successful with traditional outpatient feeding therapy.
-Children who participate in the CHOC Feeding Program typically have a G-Tube (feeding tube), are at risk for G-Tube placement, or present with severe food selectivity or not eating an age appropriate diet.
+The 19-day (~3-week) inpatient program offered by the CHOC Multidisciplinary Feeding Program is intended for children who have struggled with feeding issues and have not been successful with traditional outpatient feeding therapy.
+Children who participate in the CHOC Feeding Program typically:

 • Increase the variety of liquids and food consistencies accepted